Alvaiazere – Rabacal

-It rained through the night and when we got up, it was still raining.
-Berto will walk to Rabacal today, while I’m taking a lift with Carlos’ son.
-The Finnish couple and Berto decided to walk together, but the Italians said they will make another plan because, according to them, there was no way they will walk in this weather!
+It rained continuously throughout the night and when we got up it was still raining.
+Berto is walking to Rabacal today, while I will drive there with Carlos’ son.
+The Finnish couple and Berto decided to walk together, but the Italians said they would make another plan, because according to them there was no way they would walk in this weather!

-Berto walked the entire route in rain – sometimes just a drizzle, but most of the time it was hard and continuous rain.
-That meant he took no photo’s and we cannot show you the beauty of the way.
+Berto walked the entire route in the rain – sometimes just a drizzle, but mostly it was hard and continuous rain.
+This meant he couldn’t take any photos and so we can’t show you the beauty of the road.

-He did mentioned that they’ve walked mostly through olive groves and crop fields, which meant a lot of mud walking!
-I would have loved walking on these roads (maybe not in the rain), but it was not meant to be this time …
+He did mention that they mostly walked through olive groves and crop fields, which meant a lot of mud walking!
+I would have loved to have walked these paths (but come to think about it … maybe not in this rain).

-Instead, Carlos’ son (a third-year student at the University of Coimbra) took me in his car to Rabacal.
-We had a nice chat on the way – he told me how he loves coming back to Rabacal for weekends and holidays to help his dad at the albergue.
-He was looking forward getting his degree, but said he would like to then work in a small town.
-I was glad to hear this, because we’ve heard on many occasions in Portugal that the younger generation is leaving their small home towns to live and work in the bigger cities.
-The same thing is happening in South Africa where children are abandoning their villages/towns which results in ghost towns.
-Me and Carlos’ son had one thing in common: Neither of us likes big cities!
+Instead, Carlos’ son (a third-year student at the University of Coimbra) took me to Rabacal in his car.
+We had a nice chat on the way – he told me how he likes to return to Rabacal during weekends and holidays to help his father at the albergue.
+He was looking forward to getting his degree, but said he would like to work in a small town.
+I was glad to hear that, because we have heard many times now that the young people in Portugal are leaving their small hometowns to live and work in the bigger cities.

 Accommodation – Rabacal: